 The lapse notification shall be issued by the European Central Bank in accordance with Regulation (EU) No. 468/2014.

-In cases where the licence has lapsed, the company shall change its corporate purpose in order to exclude the banking business or shall file for liquidation.
+In cases where the licence has lapsed, the company must change its corporate purpose to exclude the banking business or file for liquidation.

 Under what conditions is a licence withdrawn?

-Without prejudice to cases of licence withdrawal permitted by law, a banking licence shall be withdrawn when: a) the conditions under which it was granted no longer exist; b) it was obtained through misrepresentation;c) it is ascertained that the bank has ceased business for more than six consecutive months;d) the bank is in compulsory administrative liquidation pursuant to Article 80 of the TUB.
+Without prejudice to the cases of licence withdrawal permitted by law, a banking licence shall be withdrawn when: a) the conditions under which it was granted no longer exist; b) it was obtained through misrepresentation; c) it is ascertained that the bank has ceased business for more than six consecutive months; and d) the bank is in compulsory administrative liquidation pursuant to Article 80 of the TUB.

 The withdrawal decision shall be adopted by the European Central Bank in accordance with Regulation (EU) No. 468/2014.

-In cases where the licence is withdrawn, the company shall change its corporate purpose with the aim to exclude the banking business or to order the liquidation.
+In cases where the licence is withdrawn, the company must change its corporate purpose to exclude the banking business or file for liquidation.